 © Depositphotos

-Lake Clark National Park is the Alaskan wild’s best-kept secret—probably because it’s tucked away where even Google Maps has to squint to find it.
+Lake Clark National Park is the Alaskan wild’s best-kept secret (probably because it’s tucked away where even Google Maps has to squint to find it).
 But don’t let the remote location fool you; this park is a jaw-dropper with its volcanoes, glaciers, and salmon-rich rivers.

 Feeling sporty?
-You can kayak on turquoise waters with fish darting underneath you that puts any postcard to shame.
+You can kayak on turquoise waters with fish darting underneath you that puts any screensaver to shame.
 And speaking of fish, here’s a fact for you: Lake Clark is a crucial spawning ground for the sockeye salmon.
 You can practically feel the bears’ excitement as they get their sushi fix.

 Biscayne National Park, Florida